zowe/docs-site/docs/user-guide/cli-using-creating-global-user-profiles.md

-# Creating global user profiles
+# Creating team user profiles

 As a system programmer or Zowe CLI user, you want to manage your connection details efficiently and in one location.